-What drives me personally is the interest in problem solving.
-From my experience the more a person knows and has experienced the more likely she/he is to find solutions to “hard” problems.
-Having an active interest in programming, design, music, game design, math, and puzzles of any kind myself, I am sometimes amazed how the transfer of knowledge between different domains.
+What drives me personally is the interest in problem-solving.
+It seems, the more a person knows and has experienced, the more likely she/he is to find solutions to “hard” problems.
+Having an active interest in programming, music, game design, math, and puzzles of any kind myself, I am amazed how solutions emerge, sometimes through the unexpected transfer of knowledge between different domains.
 This also explains my interest in interdisciplinary research.